 Sister Simone Campbell, SSS

-Sister Simone Campbell has served as Executive Director of NETWORK Lobby for Catholic Social Justice since 2004.
+Sister Simone Campbell served as Executive Director of NETWORK Lobby for Catholic Social Justice from 2004-2021.
 She is a religious leader, attorney and poet with extensive experience in public policy and advocacy for systemic change.
 In Washington, she lobbies on issues that help “mend the gaps” in income and wealth in the U.S., focused specifically on how they disproportionately affect people of color and women.
 Around the country, she is a noted speaker and educator on these public policy issues.

 During the 2010 congressional debate about healthcare reform, she wrote the famous “nuns’ letter” supporting the reform bill and organized 59 leaders of Catholic Sisters, including the Leadership Conference of Women Religious (LCWR), to sign on.
 This action was cited by many as critically important in passing the Affordable Care Act.
 She was thanked by President Obama and invited to the ceremony celebrating its being signed into law.